PapiLer/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## How much does a hipster weigh?
+An instagram.